Mass Effect 3: Citadel: Reception

-According to the review aggregator Metacritic, the PlayStation 3 version of Mass Effect 3: Citadel received "universal acclaim" while the Microsoft Windows and Xbox 360 versions received "generally favorable reviews" from video game publications.
+According to the review aggregator Metacritic, the PlayStation 3 version of Mass Effect 3: Citadel received "universal acclaim" while the Windows and Xbox 360 versions received "generally favorable reviews" from video game publications.
 Some outlets, including PlayStation Universe, considered Citadel to be the best downloadable content pack of Mass Effect 3.
 Many critics described the pack as a "love letter" to the series, such as Richard Cobbett of IGN, who posited: "Writing, level design, cinematography... pick any department, the passion bleeds out of every single pixel."
 Citadel was later nominated for Best DLC at the 2013 Spike Video Game Awards, but ultimately lost to Far Cry 3: Blood Dragon.

 The pack's reliance on fan service was generally well-received, although some reviewers felt that Citadel ultimately went too far in that regard.
 For example, Maxwell McGee of GameSpot opined that the storyline played exclusively to diehard fans and that the central narrative lacked substance as a result.
 Along those same lines, Tom Senior of PC Gamer predicted that players unfamiliar with Mass Effect or Mass Effect 2 and their characters would not appreciate the pack as much as more invested players.
 Conversely, some critics such as Kirk Hamilton of Kotaku viewed the fan service very positively, who summarized: "It's an adventure written and designed with nothing but love for Mass Effect, an often goofy, ultimately touching farewell to the world and the characters that we've followed for the last six years."

 Critics were highly complimentary of the character interactions, dialog, and humor contained within Citadel.
 Tom Phillips of Eurogamer described the dialog as "remarkably well written" and likened the tone of the pack to a milestone television episode where the writers "throw caution to the wind".
 Senior wrote that the tone was "perfectly pitched" and felt "affectionate, playful, and frivolous".
 Cobbett made similar observations but also noted that the overall tone of Citadel was significantly lighter than the base Mass Effect 3 game, making the contrast between the two feel jarring.
 Hamilton went a step further, positing that the plot of the pack felt entirely disconnected from the main game plot.

 The second half of Citadel, in which players can access a new section of the Citadel, participate in a combat arena, and throw a party, received special praise.
 For example, Phillips applauded BioWare for making the events and scenes of the party variable based on player decisions.
 Senior, who criticized combat leading up to the second half of the pack, enjoyed the combat arena because it provided more enemy variety.
 Many critics, including Cobbett, specifically described the end of Citadel as "touching" and opined that it served as a more satisfying conclusion to the series than the actual Mass Effect 3 ending, which was controversial.
 Phillips concurred with this sentiment, writing that Citadel was a send-off to the series and a "touching goodbye" to its characters.